 What is a statement credit?

-A statement credit is money that a credit card issuer, like Discover or American Express, credits to your account.
+A statement credit is money that a credit card issuer, like Discover or American Express, applies to your account.
 It’s deducted from your card balance, but it won’t count toward your minimum payment.
 For example, if you bought something on your credit card and then returned it for a refund, that refund would be issued as a statement credit.
-Or you can redeem your cash back or rewards for a statement credit to reduce your credit card balance.
+As another example, you may be able to redeem your cash back or rewards for a statement credit to reduce your credit card balance.

-The other way you can get a statement credit—and my favorite way—is when it’s a benefit on your credit card.
-Some credit cards allow you to redeem cash back into credit, while some awesome credit cards issue statement credits in certain purchases categories.
+The other way you can get a statement credit — and my favorite way — is when it’s a benefit on your credit card.
+Some credit cards allow you to redeem cash back into credit, while some awesome credit cards issue statement credits for certain categories of purchases.

 For instance, if I had a credit card that offered a $20 monthly credit on bookstore purchases (and if it existed, I’d have it!), I’d go to a bookstore every month.
 In fact, I’d probably spend $30 each month, since I doubt I’d be able to keep my spending under $20 at a bookstore.
-The hypothetical credit card then would “forgive” me $20, and I’d only have to repay $10.
+The hypothetical credit card then would apply $20 to my card balance, and I’d only wind up paying $10 in the end.

 How to use a statement credit

 Normally, there are no extra steps needed to use your statement credits when they’re part of your card’s benefits.
-Sometimes, you might need to enroll in an offer—like with Uber Cash and dining credits for the American Express® Gold Card—but after that, a credit will appear on your account automatically after you make an eligible purchase.
+Sometimes, you will need to enroll in an offer — as with dining credits offered by the American Express® Gold Card — but after that, a credit will appear on your account automatically after you make an eligible purchase.

-Some credits, like Uber Cash, will post immediately while others will require waiting anywhere from a few days to several weeks.
+Some credits will post immediately, while others will require waiting anywhere from a few days to several weeks.

 Credit cards that offer annual statement credits